ricdigi/ricdigi.github.io/src/content/research/research_ros2control.md

 At first glance, one might assume that the core design principles of ROS—modular components communicating via topics, services, and actions—would be sufficient to implement controllers and hardware interfaces as standard ROS nodes.
 However, in many `ros2_control` applications this is not feasible, becasue of **real-time requirements**.

 Real-time control in robotics refers to the ability to meet **strict and predictable timing constraints** when reading sensor data, running control algorithms, and sending commands to actuators.
 [DDS](https://en.wikipedia.org/wiki/Data_Distribution_Service) implementations, while flexible, introduces latency and jitter that make it unsuitable for **hard real-time control loops**.
-More info about how `ros2_control` achieves real-time performance can be found later in the page.
+More info about how `ros2_control` achieves real-time performance can be found at the end of the page.

 ## **Architecture Overview**